scope-lab-vu/Beta-VAE-OOD-Detector/README.md

 (b) **HB scene** where the brightness is introduced into the scenes.
 In this scene the detector martingale and the martingale of the brightness reasoner increases when the high precipitation is introduced.

-Additional videos are available [here](https://drive.google.com/drive/folders/18lKYGrvMgaqsDhl_Xsp_1IgJQEbR1T29?usp=sharing)
+Videos of the B-VAE detector for additional test scenes are available [here](https://drive.google.com/drive/folders/18lKYGrvMgaqsDhl_Xsp_1IgJQEbR1T29?usp=sharing)

 # Setup